aliceliang22/chat-using-gemini/README.md

     - A data collector with 4 loaders (Word  loader, text loader, PDF loader and HTML loader) for loading user’s private data in different formats of files.
     - A vector database FAISS (Facebook AI Similarity Search) for storing user’s data in smaller segmented chunks as vector in Python Numpy array for quick scalable similarity search of the multimedia data.
     - A data analyzer for analyzing a user's question with chat history and finding the answer from the FAISS database using the large language model Gemini from Google.

+### Communications between Components
+#### Communications between different components are as follows:

+1. Communication between Front End and Data Collector After the user selects file(s) from his/her local folder and hits the Upload button, the form for uploading files uses the Action call-back to call the REST endpoint ‘/upload’ defined by Python Flask (see upload() function in app.py), which then calls the data collector to load different formats of data using the corresponding data loaders (see load_file() function in datacollector.py) and returns all uploaded documents to the upload() function.

+2. Communication between Data Collector and Vector Database FAISS After upload() functions gets all uploaded documents, it then call the save_to_database() function in database.py to split all documents into small chunks (or tokens) using LangChain’s splitter and save the tokens in the form of matrix (based on token similarities) to the vector database FAISS.

+3. Communication among Front End, Data Analyzer and Vector Database FAISS A REST endpoint ‘/’ with POST method and main() function in app.py is used for accepting Http requests for user’s questions from the front end web page using JavaScript AJAX (Asynchronous JavaScript and XML) API.
+Then, the main() function passes the question with chat history to the chat() function in dataanalyzer.py, which then use LangChain’s conservation retrieve chain with Google’s Gemini model to find answer from FAISS database (based on similarity) and returns the answer to the end point ‘/’ function main().
+Consequently, the function main() sends the answer as HTTPresponse back to the AJAX function.
+AJAX function then generates HTML tags for displaying the answer to the front end web page.